lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

 These points are tracked with `csr_cross` in `insn_csrrw_cg`.
 It crosses `csr_cp` (which tracks each valid CSR, plus an invalid CSR) with `grd_cp_to_set_cp` (which tracks whether `grd` is equal to `x0`.

+It is possible for CSRRW to trigger multiple errors in a single cycle.
+The possible errors are: underflow call stack, overflow call stack, and invalid CSR.
+It's not possible to under- and overflow the call stack in a single cycle.
+The other two combinations are possible:

+- Underflow the call stack and access an invalid CSR
+- Overflow the call stack and access an invalid CSR

 #### ECALL